wsoral/advanced_stats/datasets/midtermFile.md

   * check whether there is an interaction between both forms of treatment
 2. Repeat the analysis but this time accounting for the time elapsed from the accident
   * check whether assumptions for performing ANCOVA are not violated
-  * check main effect of both psychotherapy and pharmacotherapy - which form of therapy seems to be more efficient (use values of effect size to compare them)
+  * check main effects of both psychotherapy and pharmacotherapy - which form of therapy seems to be more efficient (use values of effect size to compare them)
   * check whether there is an interaction between both forms of treatment; if yes analyse simple main effects of both types of therapy, interpret them
 3. Check whether results of both forms of therapy are the same for males and females, account for time from the accident
   * perform 3 way ANOVA, and interpret main effects and 2 way interactions